 Q: That level of success must have been hugely rewarding?

 GEOFF: Well, most importantly making that book made me feel like a better human being.
 Anecdotally I got so many stories from all around the world.
 People saying 'I gave that book to my girlfriend', 'I read something from it at my father's funeral', there were all these stories that I used to hear.
 And it was great.
 After I had done this I thought I wanted to keep doing it.
 So my philosophy with publishing became to always get an alignment between my head and heart.

-And just trying to look at my own life and think about what are the good things about my life, and then find a way to drill down them and celebrate them and find a way to help people celebrate theirs.
+And just trying to look at my own life and think about what are the good things about my life, and then find a way to drill down on them and celebrate them and find a way to help people celebrate theirs.
 So if you look at the overarching thread of the books I've published you'll find it's about celebrating life, it's about relationships, about wisdom, about the beauty of nature and about sitting around a table with people you love enjoying good food - hopefully it's about humanity and fundamentally about kindness.